Interested in a hands-on learning experience for developing LLM applications?

 VenueJavits Center

-The Predictive Analytics Innovation Summit combines keynote presentations with interactive breakout sessions and open discussion to create an interactive experience.
+The Predictive Analytics Innovation Summit combines keynote presentations with interactive breakout sessions and open discussions to create an interactive experience.
 With confirmed speakers from Facebook, eBay, and Uber, you will be learning and networking with the best the industry has to offer.

 Dates: April 29 – 30, 2019